resbaz/Introduction-to-programming-concepts-7Sept2016/04-data-structures-part1.md

 > - To be able to ask questions from R about the type, class, and structure of an object.
 >

 One of R's most powerful features is its ability to deal with tabular data - like what you might already have in a spreadsheet or a CSV.
-Let's start by making a toy dataset in your `data/` directory, called `feline-data.csv`:
+Let's start by making a toy dataset in your current directory, called `feline-data.csv`:

 ~~~{.r}